Ryedale Folk Museum

 Ryedale Folk Museum is an open-air museum in the village of Hutton-le-Hole in the North York Moors National Park.
 This museum tells the stories of local people from pre-history to the present day.
 About twenty of the museum's buildings have been saved from nearby villages and reconstructed at the museum.
-The museum covers an area of six acres - with the buildings, agricultural machinery and farm animals (sheep, chickens and pigs).
+The museum buildings and estate occupy an area of six acres.

+Background

+Local resident Wilfred Crosland originally acquired a collection of regional rural artefacts and from 1935 onwards, made arrangements to display them from time to time, until the start of World War II.
+After Wilfred died in 1961, his sisters, Helen and Hannah (known as Minnie), developed his idea for a museum, and they appointed Bertram (Bert) Frank as its first curator.
+Bert Frank was supported by his wife, Evelyn, alongside countless volunteers.
+One room was used from 1962.

 History

-The museum officially opened in 1964 to a Look North TV crew, but its origins go back much further, and Wilfred Crosland originally established the museum collection.
-After Wilfred died, his sisters, Helen and Hannah (known as Minnie), pushed the museum forward, and they appointed its first curator - Bertram (Bert) Frank.
-Bert Frank was supported by his wife, Evelyn, alongside countless volunteers.
-The Crosland family arranged for William's collection to be first exhibited in 1935.

-Exhibitions
+Signage referring to the "Ryedale Folk Museum" was first erected in 1963 and the museum officially opened in March 1964.
+A Look North TV crew attended in April 1964.

 In 2023, the museum hosted an exhibition of traditional rag rugs made by a local couple focused on preserving the craft.

 In 2024, an exhibition titled Believe it or Not explored folk belief and magical thinking, with exhibited items including witch posts and everyday domestic items believed to have protective powers, such as knitting sheaths, apple scoops, and butter moulds.

+The buildings at the Museum

+There are many different buildings at the Museum.
+Some have been relocated from nearby villages, others have been purpose built to serve the needs of the Museum and collections on display.
+The buildings include: